 Chelsea's Eden Hazard out of Europa League final

-AMSTERDAM (AP) -Chelsea will be without Eden Hazard for Wednesday's Europa League final against Benfica after the Belgium playmaker failed to recover in time from a hamstring injury.
+AMSTERDAM (AP) -Chelsea will face Benfica in Wednesday's Europa League final without Eden Hazard after the gifted Belgium playmaker failed to recover in time from a hamstring injury.

-By comparison, Benfica only has to deal with hurt pride after it lost the Portuguese league lead to archrival FC Porto.
+By comparison, Benfica only has to deal with hurt pride after it lost the Portuguese league lead to archrival FC Porto last weekend.

-After winning the Champions League title last year, Chelsea became the first holder to fail to reach the knockout stage the following season, and the team has long been a non-factor in the Premier League title chase.
+After winning the Champions League title last year, Chelsea became the first holder to get knocked out in the group stage the following season, and goalkeeper Petr Cech said "that deception drove us through the campaign to get here.''

 Coach Jorge Jesus insisted the bad feelings from the weekend game had already evaporated and all the focus is on Benfica's biggest match in 23 years.